Death of Eleanor de Freitas: Reaction

 An alternative view was expressed by journalist Radhika Sanghani, who wrote that "false rape allegations can have devastating consequences for the accused" and noted that over a 17 month period in 2011 to 2012 there were only 35 prosecutions for false rape allegations in England and Wales, compared to 5,651 prosecutions for rape.
 Sarah Green of the End Violence Against Women Coalition opined, "We must prosecute these cases if someone's trying to maliciously get someone into trouble."

+In November 2014, Member of Parliament Geraint Davies referenced "the Crown Prosecution Service supporting the charges against Eleanor de Freitas of false allegations of rape that resulted in her suicide" during a discussion on the Wanless Review in the House of Commons, asking Home Secretary Theresa May "what assurances can the Home Secretary give to victims of public figures who abused them that the [Crown Prosecution Service] will not pursue counter-claims against them that might lead to deterrence or, indeed, their suicide?"
+May replied that "the Crown Prosecution Service is an independent body in relation to decisions that it takes about prosecutions."

 In the 2019 publication Personal Participation in Criminal Proceedings, Dr. Kate Leader wrote that the case "has drawn attention to the issues that can arise from private prosecutions".
 In mid-2020, the House of Commons Justice Select Committee made a call for evidence on an inquiry into the use of private prosecutions.
 The Centre for Women's Justice provided written evidence to the inquiry in which it stated "Eleanor, for example, was never interviewed as a suspect; she sat in the dock without having ever been arrested, or her rights explained to her as a defendant, and without having had the opportunity to respond to the allegations against her."